Four Ds: Democratisation

-The Potsdam agreement stipulated that Germany should eventually be reconstructed on a peaceful and democratic basis.
+The Potsdam Agreement stipulated that Germany should eventually be reconstructed on a peaceful and democratic basis.
 In 1946, the areas occupied by the Western allies held regional and state elections.
 This process of democratic development culminated in the 1949 West German federal election held by the newly formed Federal Republic of Germany.
 However, democratic institutions did not develop on a parallel trajectory in the Soviet occupation zone, where a one-party state with Marxist–Leninist traits emerged.

 Legacy

-Historian Edgar Wolfrum writes that the Four Ds were generally successful, pointing in particular the complete success of allied demilitarisation.
+The historian Edgar Wolfrum writes that the Four Ds were generally successful, pointing in particular the complete success of allied demilitarisation.
 He also states that denazification succeeded only partially and that by the 1950s many Nazi collaborators had evaded prosecution all-together.
 However, in the long run, allied re-education efforts led to the what Wolfrum terms a "civilising process" of the German population.
 In the Soviet occupied territory, a different picture emerges: while denazification was much more thorough than in the West, the promise of democratisation was replaced with a Communist dictatorship.